 - the time it takes to walk between tube stations (pdf)

 - walking time and steps between shopping areas and attractions in the West End (pdf)

 To help you find your way around London, there are Legible London map columns everywhere.
 These columns give simple directions to places of interest and a list of streets in the local area.
 The maps show you where you can walk to in 5 and 15 minutes.

 Alternatively try the free Citymapper app.
 It’s one of the best all-round transport planning apps for London.

 Some scenic or interesting walks between tube stations are on Mark Moxon’s Tubewalking website.
 His free app covers central London (zone 1).

-Use the google map app if you have a smartphone.
-If you don’t want to use your data allowance, it’s possible to save maps to use offline.
+If you have a smartphone and don’t want to use your data allowance, it’s possible to save a Google map of London to use offline.

 How to save a google map to use offline

-1. Open the app.
+1. Open the Google Maps app.
 (You need to sign into your google account).

 Google offline maps expire after 29 days.